-The John Roser Bestor ’82 Memorial Fund was established by Mrs. Nancy Bestor in 1984 in memory of her son.
+The John Roser Bestor ’82 Memorial Fund was established by Mrs. Nancy Bestor in 1984 in memory of her son, a member of the Class of 1982.
 Additional gifts have been made by other family members and friends.
 The endowment’s purpose is to support library acquisitions in history, particularly African and Indian subcontinent history.

 |The Boatwright Memorial Fund|

-John G. Boatwright ’15 made a gift in memory of his wife, Mary Archer Glass Boatwright, and their son, Dr. Robert M. Boatwright, in 1981 for endowment purposes.
+John G. Boatwright, Class of 1915, made a gift in memory of his wife, Mary Archer Glass Boatwright, and their son, Dr. Robert M. Boatwright, in 1981 for endowment purposes.

 |The Victor Roger Bond '56 Library Endowment Fund|

-The Victor Roger Bond ’56 Library Endowment Fund was established in 1999 by his two sons, Victor Scott Bond and Brett Neal Bond, in honor of their father.
+The Victor Roger Bond ’56 Library Endowment Fund was established in 1999 by his two sons, Victor Scott Bond and Brett Neal Bond, in honor of their father, a member of the Class of 1956.
 The purpose of this fund is to support the Washington and Lee undergraduate library’s purchase of books and media related to sciences and engineering.
 Victor Roger Bond was devoted to furthering the nation’s space exploration program through his work and teaching, spanning four decades at NASA, supporting companies and universities.
 His work on the Apollo guidance programs contributed significantly to our country landing men on the moon and safely returning them.
 Victor’s family and friends also made substantial contributions to the fund.

 |William Buice '61 Endowment Fund|

-The William Buice Endowment Fund for “Early English Books Online” subscription renewal was established by William Buice ’61 to provide yearly licensure for The University Library to allow students and faculty internet access to over 125,000 texts printed in England between 1475 and 1700.
+The William Buice Endowment for “Early English Books Online” subscription renewal was established by William Buice, Class of 1961, to provide yearly licensure for University Library to allow students and faculty internet access to over 125,000 texts printed in England between 1475 and 1700.